srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 ----------------------------
 Creating a network and connecting a COTS UE requires the following:

- - PC with a Linux based OS, with srsLTE installed and built
+ - PC with a Linux based OS, with srsRAN installed and built
  - An RF-frontend capable of both Tx & Rx
  - A COTS UE
  - USIM/ SIM card (This must be a test card or a programmable card, with known keys)